Plant DetailShow Menu

 Phonetic Spelling

-ky-NO-may-leez spee-see-OH-sah
+ky-NAH-mel-eeze spee-see-OH-sah

 Description

 Flowering quince is a showy plant in multiple ways.
 Around March and into April it will flower profusely with medium-sized, scarlet-red blooms.
 Like its common name suggests, this plant is a fruiting shrub and produces quince fruit.
 These fruits are normally considered inedible right off of the tree due to their being hard and bitter; however, they are used to create preserves and jellies and some people eat them after having them set out to ripen.
 The fruits are yellow-green in color and around 2.5 inches long.
-This plant will flower off of old growth and moderation in pruning is recommended if you desire fruit, otherwise, this plant can be pruned heavily.
+This plant will flower off of old growth and moderation in pruning is recommended if you desire fruit.
+Otherwise, this plant can be pruned heavily.
 Prune in the spring to shape and to stimulate the growth of flowering spurs for the next year.
 This will improve the next year's flowering but will reduce fruit production for the current year.

 Quick ID Hints: